 Where to Buy Art Supplies

 - Local Art Supply Stores - The supplies listed in this article should be available at local art supply stores.
-The advantages of buying locally are seeing the supplies before you buy them and having someone available to answer any questions you might have.
+The advantages of buying locally are seeing the supplies before you buy them, having someone available to answer any questions you might have, and supporting local businesses.

 - Buying Art Supplies Online - These supplies can also be found at online art supply stores and other online retailers.
 Some advantages of buying art supplies online include having access to more brands, reading customer reviews of products, and sometimes more competitive prices.